scifir/scifir-units/README.md

 scalar_unit b = sqrt(xy); // sqrt() gives the square root of the scalar_unit
 scalar_unit c = pow(a,x); // Dimensions would be "m3"

-if (equal_dimensions(x,y)) // Evaluates to true if the two scalar_unit objects have the same dimensions, independent of prefixes
+if (x.has_dimensions(y)) // Evaluates to true if the two scalar_unit objects have the same dimensions, independent of prefixes
 {}

 if (x == y) // Evaluates to true if the scalar_unit objects have the same value and the same dimensions